INDOnimous/INDOspam/README.md

 ```
 *after download spammer sms open your file explorer*

-*find folder INDOvirus and open it*
+*find folder INDOspam and open it*

 *chose and open folder Android if you download virus Android*
 ### Installation Linux